Terry Southern: Geneva, 1956–1959

 The first major magazine interview with Southern, conducted by Elaine Dundy, was published in UK Harper's Bazaar in August 1958.
 In October, Olympia published Candy under the pseudonym Maxwell Kenton, and it immediately was banned by the Paris vice squad.

 The Magic Christian, Southern's first solo novel, satirically explores the corrupting effects of money.
 He finished the book in Geneva over the fall and winter of 1958–1959. and it was published by André Deutsch in spring 1959 to mixed reviews; however, it soon gained an avid cult following.
-By the time it had been published, the Southerns had decided to return to the U.S.; they left Geneva for New York in April 1959.
+By the time it had been published, the Southerns had decided to return to the US; they left Geneva for New York in April 1959.

 East Canaan, 1959–1962

-After moving back to the U.S., the Southerns stayed with friends for several months until they were able to buy their own home.
+After moving back to the US, the Southerns stayed with friends for several months until they were able to buy their own home.
 They were looking for a rural retreat close enough to New York to allow Terry to commute there.
 Southern met and became friendly with jazz musician and bandleader Artie Shaw, and they began looking for properties together.
 Shaw put down a deposit on a farm in East Canaan, Connecticut, but at the urging of a friend Southern convinced Shaw to let him buy the farm, which he purchased for $23,000.

 During 1959 and 1960, he continued working on a never-completed novel titled The Hipsters, which he had begun in Geneva.
 He became part of the New York artists and writers 'salon' of his old friend Plimpton—who had also moved back to New York— frequenting the Cedar Tavern, rubbing shoulders with writers James Jones, William Styron, Norman Mailer, Philip Roth, Harold "Doc" Humes, Jack Gelber, Jules Feiffer, Blair Fuller, Gore Vidal, Kenneth Tynan, the Aga Khan, the cast of the British comedy stage revue Beyond The Fringe, Jackie Kennedy, British actress Jean Marsh, and Tynan's first wife, Elaine Dundy, through whom Southern met satirist Lenny Bruce.

-Flash and Filigree had been published in the U.S. by Coward McCann in the fall of 1958.
+Flash and Filigree had been published in the US by Coward McCann in the fall of 1958.
 Several fragments from The Hipsters were published as short stories during this period, including "Red-Dirt Marijuana" published, in the January–February 1960 edition of Evergreen Review; and "Razor Fight", published in Glamour magazine.
 He had an essay on Lotte Lenya published in Esquire.
 In early 1960, he began writing book reviews for The Nation, which were published over the next two years.
 During the year, he collaborated with his old Paris friends Trocchi and Richard Seaver, compiling "Writers in Revolt," an anthology of modern fiction for the Frederick Fall company.
 The editing process took much longer than expected: A drug bust led Trocchi to flee to the UK via Canada, leaving Southern and Seaver to finish the book, and editor Stephen Levine was recruited to assist.